shehreendheda/katacoda-scenarios/logsprocess/logsparsing/step1.md

 Datadog automatically parses JSON-formatted logs to extract attributes.
 For logs with other formats, Datadog has a <a href="https://docs.datadoghq.com/logs/processing/processors/?tab=ui#grok-parser" target="_blank">Grok Parser</a> that can be added to <a href="https://docs.datadoghq.com/logs/processing/pipelines/" target="_blank">Pipelines</a> to help extract attributes.

-1. If you've previously used the **Logs** in the Datadog organization you are working in, move on to the next step.
+1. If you've previously used **Logs** in the Datadog organization you are working in, move on to the next step.

     If you are working in a new Datadog organization, you have to first enable Log Management before you can continue.
 Navigate to <a href="https://app.datadoghq.com/logs" target="_datadog">**Logs**</a>.
 Click **Getting Started**, then click **Getting Started** again.